 Our starting definition of eClinical is: a software company focusing on clinical trial applications.

 One company type we’ve excluded from the list are companies that service multiple industries, and do not focus solely on life science.
 For example, there are several file storage solutions out there that assist with clinical trials.
 But if those companies sell the same solutions to financial services, higher education, government, etc. they do not appear in our list.
 This provides a more focused infographic.

 mHealth (mobile technology designed for the healthcare space that has large overlap with clinical trial applications) is not included in this infographic. mHealth is another sub-industry we work with and have great appreciation for.
-For that reason, we will be producing a separate mHealth infographic soon.

 At the heart of the definition of “eClinical” is software.
 An eClinical business is one which develops technology for clinical trial applications.
 These days, most clinical trial services companies fit this definition in some way.
 However, we wanted to highlight the companies that identifying most as a technology solutions provider, not a services provider.
 Obviously, this is a fine line.
 Most CROs, translational services companies, medical writing service companies, and the like do not appear on this list.
 This doesn’t lessen the importance of the technology they develop.
 This is to better differentiate the pharma services industry from the eClinical industry.

 What’s interesting about this criterion is understanding how some companies have made it into the list.
 IQVIA, as an example, is a services company that is typically thought of as a CRO.
 However, they have made such a strong push of their clinical trial technology in the last few years, that they have earned their identity as an eClinical business.